rigdenlab/SWAMP/docs/api/options/swamp-mr_options.rst

       -use_centroids        Ensemble centroids used as search models as well (only supported if not combining search models)

-      -use_centroids        Core ensembles used as search models as well (only supported if not combining search models)
+      -use_cores            Core ensembles used as search models as well (only supported if not combining search models)